Going bottom-up is a way to avoid recursion, saving the memory cost that recursion incurs when it builds up the call stack.

 This approach uses space ( time).

-Going bottom-up is a common strategy for dynamic programming problems, which are problems where the solution is composed of solutions to the same problem with smaller inputs (as with the fibonacci problem, above).
+Going bottom-up is a common strategy for dynamic programming problems, which are problems where the solution is composed of solutions to the same problem with smaller inputs (as with multiplying the numbers 1..n, above).
 The other common strategy for dynamic programming problems is memoization.